Family Outing 2: Synopsis

 This show is filmed over two days and one night, airing over two episodes.
 Episodes vary and do not always follow the same format.

 The "Family Leader", who makes all decisions for the Family for that episode, is chosen through a vote.
 The family then heads to their destination.
 Candid interviews of the members air throughout the episode, discussing their feelings of something that just aired.
 The "Family Leader" also begins to make every decision deciding the Family's fate.
 The Family arrives at their house(s) and begins that day's agenda.
 A challenge is presented for the Family Leader as to whether they live in a nice house or the house that is falling apart.
 They settle into their new home and then take part in outdoor activities and games.
 There is no official main host, Kim Won-hee acts as a moderator during games.
 The Family then returns inside to prepare dinner.
 The Family Leader will need to go through a challenge and if he/she succeeds, he/she will have the better dinner available.
 If he/she fails, the family will eat the unfilling dinner.
 Late into the night, the Family prepares for bed.
 The next morning, the "Wake-Up Mission" takes place.
 Easier tasks are given to those who come out earliest and ascend to harder tasks for those who come out last.
 The Family is then waken up by loud techno music and flashing lights.
 The music continues playing as they participate in a morning exercise, followed by the "Wake-Up Mission".
 The mission involves finding food for breakfast and then preparing it afterwards.
 After breakfast, the Family completes a favor asked by the village headman.
 A preview of next week's episode is shown at the end of the each episode.

+Episodes

 Cast

 The members of the second "Family" are Kim Won-hee, Yoon Sang-hyun, Shin Bong-sun, Ji Sang-ryeol, Yoona of Girls' Generation, Jo Kwon of 2AM, Taecyeon of 2PM and Kim Hee-chul of Super Junior.
 Jang Dong-min was added along with Kim Hee-chul during a recording on May 18, 2010.
-Kim Hee-chul is the eighth member of the Family, and Jang Dong-min is considered a fixed-guest.
+Kim Hee-chul is the eighth member of the Family, and Jang Dong-min is considered a fixed guest.